-In this article, we explain what scabies is, look at how doctors treat it, and suggest over-the-counter (OTC) products that might help ease the symptoms.
+In this article, we explain what scabies is, look at how doctors treat it, and suggest OTC products that might help ease the symptoms.

 The microscopic human itch mite, which scientists call Sarcoptes scabiei var. hominis, causes the skin infestation scabies.
 The mite burrows into the top layer of skin and lays its eggs there.
 People can catch scabies through prolonged skin-to-skin contact with someone who has the infestation.